Palash90/site-assets/blogs/build-your-own-nn/post.md

 - **Vector:** When we arrange a collection of numbers, we get a `Vector`.
     In the world of tensors, we would define them as tensor of rank 1.
     In programming, this would be an array or `Vec` of numeric variables: `a = [1, 2, 3]`
-- **Matrix:** When we arrange multiple vectors in an array, we get matrix.
+- **Matrix:** When we arrange multiple vectors in an array, we get a matrix.
     In the world of tensors, we would define them as tensor of rank 2.
     In programming, this would be an array of arrays (or `Vec` of `Vec`s): `a = [[1, 2], [3, 4]]`
 - **Tensor:** When we arrange multiple matrices in an array or `Vec`, we get higher rank tensors.
 This would be beyond our scope in this post and we will keep things simple by restricting ourselves to _2D_ tensors only.

 ### Matrix Notation and Indexing

-When we want to refer to an element inside the matrix, we need a notation to identify specific element.
+When we want to refer to an element inside the matrix, we need a notation to identify a specific element.

 A Matrix A with m rows and n columns is referred to as an m×n matrix.
 We denote an individual element within that matrix using subscripts: